frictionlessdata/datapackage-pipelines/README.md

         Relative paths can be specified with the 'dot-notation': `a.b` is referring to script `b` in directory `a`; `...c.d.e` will look for `../../c/d/e.py`.
     - `parameters`: running parameters which the executor will receive when invoked.
+    - `validate`: should data be validated prior to entering this executor.
+Data validation is done using the JSON table schema which is embedded in the resource definition.

 The first executor in all pipelines must be a fetcher and the rest of the steps must be processors.